 When the Fund is out of the market and in cash or cash equivalents, there is a risk that the market will begin to rise rapidly and may cause the Fund to miss capturing the initial returns of changing market conditions.
+The mutual funds in which the Fund may invest may use leverage.
 Using leverage can magnify a mutual fund’s potential for gain or loss and therefore, amplify the effects of market volatility on a mutual fund’s share price.
 The Fund may be subject to the risk that its assets are invested in a particular sector or group of sectors in the economy and as a result, the value of the Fund may be adversely impacted by events or developments in a sector or group of sectors.

 The price of small or medium capitalization company stocks may be subject to more abrupt or erratic market movements than larger, more established companies or the market averages in general.
 A higher portfolio turnover will result in higher transactional and brokerage costs and may result in higher taxes when Fund shares are held in a taxable account.
-ETFs and mutual funds are subject to investment advisory and other expenses, which will be indirectly paid by the Fund.
-As a result, the cost of investing in the Fund will be higher than the cost of investing directly in other investment companies and may be higher than other mutual funds that invest directly in securities.
-The market value of ETF and mutual fund shares may differ from their net asset value.
-Each investment company and ETF is subject to specific risks, depending on the nature of the fund.
+ETFs and mutual funds are subject to investment advisory and other expenses, which will be indirectly paid by the Fund and increase the cost of investing.
+When the Fund purchases a put option on a security or index it may lose the premium paid.

 Let us know how we can serve you